shashwatah/solbond/README.md

 - Misc
     - Any error encountered when sending a transaction, e.g. not enough balance in the wallet, displays the same, vague error message: 'Transaction resulted in an    error'.
 I'll fix this later.
     - Solbond stores data on-chain, services like arweave and IPFS are (obvious) better alternatives.

+- **Important**:
+  - ***The method of Sollet connection used in this project is deprecated, hence, other than viewing previously created contracts, the project is unusable.***

 ## Prerequisites